blogc/blogc/README.md

     $ make
     # make install

-To create your first repository, please clone our example repository and adapt it to your needs:
+To create your first blog, please clone our example repository and adapt it to your needs:

     $ git clone https://github.com/blogc/blogc-example my-blog
     $ cd my-blog